Islandora-Labs/islandora_awesome/README.md

 ### Other

 #### Tools
+* [centos7_base_box](https://github.com/pc37utn/centos7_base_box)(Testing) - creates a similar base box to the islandora_base_box but with a CentOS 7 operating system.
+Useful for making a Redhat based developement system.
+Requires a customized islandora_vagrant to pull it in and use it.
 * [Move to Islandora Kit](https://github.com/MarcusBarnes/mik) (Stable) - Converts source content files and accompanying metadata into ingest packages used by existing Islandora batch ingest modules.
 * [Gist to clone/pull All of Islandora Repos](https://gist.github.com/DonRichards/13ed08b62c4a542eee75470529ab0eff) - Bash/Python Scripts that will either clone or pull updates from all of the Islandora repos (Islandora/Islandora-Labs/CLAW)